 - your wishes regarding your future medical treatment

 - your hopes about your involvement with activities

 It is a good idea to compile an advance care plan: a document that outlines a person’s future wishes for their care and medical treatment.
-For more information and an advance care plan template, click here.

 Anyone who cares for a person with dementia is entitled to a carer’s assessment.
 This will identify what support is needed to help you in your caring role, such as home help for the person with dementia and aids and adaptations for daily living.
 You will need to request the assessment from your local authority.